cedadev/cis/doc/statistics.rst

 .. note::
     Both variables used in a statistical analysis **must** be of the same shape in order to be compatible, i.e. the same number of points in each dimension, and of the same type (ungridded or gridded).
-This means that, for example, operations between different data products are unlikely to work correctly - performing a colocation or aggregation onto a common grid would be a good pre-processing step.
+This means that, for example, operations between different data products are unlikely to work correctly - performing a collocation or aggregation onto a common grid would be a good pre-processing step.

 .. note::